Elvis Rock

 The Elvis Rock is a rock alongside the A44 in Powys, Wales, near its border with Ceredigion.
-It is one of the most well known pieces of graffiti in Wales, with the word "ELVIS" written on it.
-The rock is located beside the main trunk road through the country, and appears out of context with the surrounding landscape.
+It is one of the most well-known pieces of graffiti in Wales, with the word "ELVIS" written on it.
+The rock is located beside the main trunk road through the country and appears out of context with the surrounding landscape.

 History

-The graffiti on the rock allegedly originally read “Ellis” and was written in 1962 by John Hefin and David Meredith in support of a local Plaid Cymru candidate, Islwyn Ffowc Elis, but misspelt.
-The rock has been repainted several times, and at one point the text was obliterated.
-However the word "Elvis" has again reappeared on the rock and is still visible today.
+The graffiti on the rock allegedly originally read “Ellis” and was written in 1962 by John Hefin and David Meredith in support of a local Plaid Cymru candidate, Islwyn Ffowc Elis, but was misspelt.
+The rock has been repainted several times; at one point, the text was obliterated.
+However, the word "Elvis" later reappeared on the rock and is still visible today.